pushparajwastaken/small-projects/README.md

     - Structuring data for questions and answers
     - Implementing scoring logic
-    - Looping through questions and handling user responses
+    - Looping through questions and handling user responses -**Snake Water Gun(`snakewatergun.py`)**
+     -Snake Water Gun is a simple Python-based game that allows players to choose between three options: Snake, Water, or Gun, and compete against the computer.
+The game follows a similar concept to Rock, Paper, Scissors but with a fun twist.
+     -The rules are as follows:
+      Snake 🐍 loses to Gun 🔫 (because Gun shoots Snake).
+      Water 💧 loses to Snake 🐍 (because Snake drinks Water).
+      Gun 🔫 loses to Water 💧 (because Water puts out Gun).
+      When both players choose the same option, it’s a tie.

 ## 🚀 Getting Started